 In the circus industry you are asked to make a difference by presenting an acrobatic act.
-To do so, you need to locate these techniques that will empower your movement and your spirit.
-What about aerial training?
+To do so, you need to master the techniques that will empower your movement and your spirit.
+But how will aerial training help you improve your circus skills?

 We present 6 ways that aerial training will improve your circus skills